ast-grep/action/README.md

 **Optional** The file path to ast-grep's project config relative to root dir.
 Default is `sgconfig.yml`.

+### `paths`

+**Optional** File paths string, corresponding to `PATHS` passed to the ast-grep cli, to limit the paths the action runs on.
+Multiple file paths can be delimited by whitespaces.

 ## Example usage

 ### Basic